 Every great pizza starts with a great crust.
-Packaged dough is convenient in a pinch, but to get that crispy, chewy texture that’s the hallmark of a great pizza, you’ll want to make the dough from scratch.
+To get that crispy, chewy texture that’s the hallmark of a great pizza, you’ll want to make the dough from scratch.
 Have no fear—from-scratch pizza crust requires only a few pantry staples, a few minutes of kneading (no stand mixer needed), and time to rise.

 Since working with yeast can be intimidating, especially for non-bakers, Julie Grasser, Pampered Chef’s Culinary Research and Development Chef, created a simple Homemade Pizza Dough that’s the perfect foundation for all pizzas, including our White Pizza.

-Julie walks us through how to make an easy pizza crust.
+Julie walks us through how to make a pizza crust.
 Once you see how easy it is, every night might be pizza night.

 Pizza Crust Ingredients